Belmont House and Gardens

 Belmont is a Georgian house and gardens in Throwley, near Faversham in east Kent.
 Built between 1769 and 1793, it has been described as "a marvellous example of Georgian architecture that has remained completely unspoilt".
 The house is famous for the most extensive private collection of clocks in England.
-The house, garden and clock collection were all featured in March 2023 in an episode of the BBC TV programme Antiques Roadshow which was filmed in 2022.
-Another show it was shown in was Hetty Feather which was broadcast on CBBC.
+The house, garden and clock collection were all featured in March 2023 in an episode of the BBC TV programme Antiques Roadshow.

 History

 There was no house or estate on the site until the land was bought in 1769 by Edward Wilks, store-keeper of the Royal Powder Mills at Faversham.
 It was designed by the architect Samuel Wyatt.
 The original house still stands as a wing of the present building.
 The current house was largely created between 1789-1793 by Colonel John Montresor of the Royal Engineers.
 His career was cut short when he was accused of embezzlement and the house was bought at auction in 1801 by General George Harris, 1st Baron Harris, for £9,000.
 His descendants continued to live at Belmont, the clock collection being assembled by the 5th Lord Harris, who served as the first President of the Antiquarian Horological Society, for which Jonathan Betts acts as Curatorial Adviser.
 The house is now held by a trust established by Lord Harris.